HunterCartier702/RHCSA-Home-Lab/README.md

   - [Summary](#summary)

 ## <a name="intro"></a>Introduction
 I decided to try my luck at the RHCSA exam.
 I decided to use a mix of VM’s on Virtual Box and physical hardware to study for the Red Hat certification.
 I will be documenting some of what I learn while doing this lab in hopes that it helps reinforce the knowledge.
 By copying down the commands I run and looking them over I know it will help me retain the material.
-I bought a refurbished Lenovo for $120 dollars with these specs:
+For this project I bought a refurbished Lenovo for $120 dollars with these specs:

 Lenovo ThinkCentre M910S Intel i5 6th Gen 3.20 GHz, 16GB DDR4 RAM, 1TB SSD, and I installed an extra 256GB SSD.